marcguery/discovarif/README.md

 cp config/samples-template.sh $DATADIR/samples.sh
 ```

 Each line corresponds to a sample with a uniquely identified name and both read file names mentioned in the *pair1* and *pair2* fields (the directory where the reads are located is mentioned in the `config` file).
-The *group* field should contain samples annotated as control or tumor.
+The *group* field should contain an integer equal to 0 to characterize a control sample or superior to 0 to characterize a regular group of samples.
 The *keep* field is used to tell the pipeline to process samples annotated as yes and exclude those annotated as no.

 After the launch of the pipeline, the remaining samples to be processed (*keep* field set to *yes*) will be saved in a file whose name is identical to the file provided in the config file, with a *.run* extension prepended to the original extension.